nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 tcp        0      0 172.17.0.2:41554        13.92.61.44:443         ESTABLISHED
 /app $

 ```
-4. Validate self hosted gateway container is running and online.
-For any troubleshooting the container use the following command:
+4. Validate self-hosted gateway container is running and online.
+For any troubleshooting of the container, use the following command:

 ```
 docker logs 04 --follow

 ```

-5. Validate local api running on 192.168.1.232
+5. Validate local API running on 192.168.1.232

 ```
    1. On 192.168.1.232